-If significant tariffs or other restrictions are placed on foreign imports by the United States or any related countermeasures are taken by impacted foreign countries, our revenue and results of operations may be harmed.
+If significant tariffs or other restrictions continue to be placed on foreign imports by the United States and related counter-measures are taken by impacted foreign countries, our revenue and results of operations may be harmed.

-If significant tariffs or other restrictions are placed on foreign imports by the United States or any related counter-measures are taken by impacted foreign countries, our revenue and results of operations may be harmed.
+If significant tariffs or other restrictions continue to be placed on foreign imports by the United States and related countermeasures are taken by impacted foreign countries, our revenue and results of operations may be harmed.
 The Trump Administration has signaled that it may continue to alter trade agreements and terms between China and the United States, including limiting trade with China and/or imposing additional tariffs on imports from China.
 In March 2018, President Trump imposed a 25% tariff on steel imports and a 10% tariff on aluminum imports and announced additional tariffs on goods imported from China specifically, as well as certain other countries.
-The materials subject to these tariffs to date can impact our raw material costs.
+The materials subject to these tariffs to date can impact our raw material costs as well.
 However, if further tariffs are imposed on a broader range of imports, or if further retaliatory trade measures are taken by China or other countries in response to additional tariffs, we may be required to raise our prices, which may result in the loss of customers and harm our operating performance.